LUCKY DOUG FERGUS

 Here’s a great description from Mark Arinsberg of Citizen 44 podcast:

-The songs have an underlying theme of social relevance with humorous pokes of fun at various aspects of our society.
+Doug's songs have an underlying theme of social relevance with humorous pokes of fun at various aspects of our society.

 The lyrics are fun, slightly cartoon-ish, witty and invite your attention.
 Musically the songs have a DIY feel with an indie rock style reminiscent of some 70s rock, full of great hooks, riffs and licks.
 The lead vocalist does an fine job of conveying the lyrics in an authentic way.”